Date: 27th July 2011

-My forty-second stadium of 2011 was on Wednesday 27th July 2011 at St Mary's Stadium in Southampton, Hampshire.
+My forty-second ground of 2011 was on Wednesday 27th July at St Mary's Stadium in Southampton, Hampshire.
 The match was Southampton vs. West Bromwich Albion in a friendly game.

 St Mary's Stadium is just over a mile from Southampton Central railway station.
 It has been home to Southampton since 2001 when they moved from their former stadium The Dell where they had resided for the preceding 103 years.